Central High School (Tulsa, Oklahoma): Notable coaches

 Eddie Sutton began his head coaching career at Tulsa Central, where he coached 1959–1966 before going on to become one of only seven major men's college basketball coaches to have over 800 career wins.

 Tommy Hudspeth coached football at Tulsa Central in 1956 before moving on to the college and professional ranks, most notably for eight years as the head coach at Brigham Young University.

 Art Griffith was the wrestling coach at Tulsa Central for 15 years, winning ten state and two national wrestling tournaments.
-He moved on to Oklahoma State University in 1941, where he led the Cowboys to 8 national championships and was elected to the National Wrestling Hall of Fame.
+He moved on to Oklahoma State University in 1941, where he led the Cowboys to eight national championships and was elected to the National Wrestling Hall of Fame.
 Griffith's successor at Tulsa Central was Rex Peery, who later became the Pittsburgh Panthers wrestling coach, and was also elected to the National Wrestling Hall of Fame.

 Notable alumni

-In addition to the Adah Robinson and Isabelle Ronan students mentioned above, other notable persons who attended Tulsa Central include:
+Other notable people who attended Tulsa Central include: